-The Business Technology Education programs have the following minimum admissions requirements:
+The Career and Technical Education programs have the following minimum admissions requirements:

 - 1. Complete an LTC online application. - 2.
 Take the basic skills examination, if required. - 3.
 Meet with a career advisor. - 4.
-Confer with the program faculty prior to actual enrollment.
+Fulfil additional entry requirements as needed for individual programs.

-A high school diploma or GED is not required to enroll.
+A high school diploma or GED is not required to enroll in most programs.
 However, it is recommended that all students complete either a high school diploma or a GED prior to program completion.